String and dilaton equations for counting lattice points in the moduli space of curves: String and dilaton equations

 which must vanish identically to have degree $\leq n-3$.
 Thus $N_{g,n}^{(k)}(b_1,b_2,...,b_n)$ is uniquely determined by the two string equations.
 If $k=0$ or $n$ then the argument is similar, although only one of the string equations is needed. \end{proof}

 The Eynard-Orantin invariants also satisfy the {\em dilaton equation.}

-where $d\Phi=ydx$.
-The function $\Phi$ is well-defined up to a constant in a neighbourhood of each branch point and the left hand side of (\ref{eq:dil}) is independent of the choice of constant. \begin{proof}[Proof of Theorem~\ref{th:dilaton}] The coefficient of $\prod_{i=1}^nb_iz_i^{b_i-1}dz_i$ in the right hand side of (\ref{eq:dil}) is $(2g-2+n)N_{g,n}(b_1,...,.b_n)$.
+where $d\Phi=ydx$ and the sum is over the zeros $\alpha$ of $dx$.
+The function $\Phi$ is well-defined up to a constant in a neighbourhood of each zero of $dx$ and the left hand side of (\ref{eq:dil}) is independent of the choice of constant. \begin{proof}[Proof of Theorem~\ref{th:dilaton}] The coefficient of $\prod_{i=1}^nb_iz_i^{b_i-1}dz_i$ in the right hand side of (\ref{eq:dil}) is $(2g-2+n)N_{g,n}(b_1,...,.b_n)$.
 The left hand side of (\ref{eq:dil}) becomes:

-The identity $0={\rm Res\ }d(fg)={\rm Res\ }df.g+{\rm Res\ }f.dg$ applies to $f=\Phi$ and $g=\int_0^z\omega_{n+1}^{(g)}$ even though $\Phi$ is a multiply-defined function.
+The identity $0={\rm Res\ }d(fg)={\rm Res\ }df.g+{\rm Res\ }f.dg$ applies to $f=\Phi$ and $g=\int_0^z\omega_{n+1}^g$ even though $\Phi$ is a multiply-defined function.
 This yields the first equality.
-At $z=0$ the integral $\int_0^z\omega_{n+1}^{(g)}(z',z_S)$ vanishes so $(z-1/z)\int_0^z\omega_{n+1}^{(g)}(z',z_S)$ is analytic at $z=0$ and has poles at $z=\pm1$ and $\infty$ which leads to the third equality.
-In the final expression, $N_{g,n+1}(2,b_1,...,b_n)$ is the coefficient of $\prod_{i=1}^nb_iz_i^{b_i-1}dz_i$ in the expansion of $\res{z=0}\displaystyle\frac{1}{2z^2}\omega_{n+1}^{(g)}(z,z_S)$ around $(z,z_S)=0$.
-At $z=\infty$, $\int_0^z\omega_{n+1}^{(g)}(z',z_S)$ is analytic, thus $\res{z=\infty}\frac{dz}{z}\int_0^z\omega_{n+1}^{(g)}(z',z_S)=\int_0^{\infty}\omega_{n+1}^{(g)}(z',z_S)$ which has coefficient of $\prod_{i=1}^nb_iz_i^{b_i-1}dz_i$ given by $N_{g,n+1}(0,b_1,...,b_n)$.
+At $z=0$ the integral $\int_0^z\omega_{n+1}^g(z',z_S)$ vanishes so $(z-1/z)\int_0^z\omega_{n+1}^g(z',z_S)$ is analytic at $z=0$ and has poles at $z=\pm1$ and $\infty$ which leads to the third equality.
+In the final expression, $N_{g,n+1}(2,b_1,...,b_n)$ is the coefficient of $\prod_{i=1}^nb_iz_i^{b_i-1}dz_i$ in the expansion of $\res{z=0}\displaystyle\frac{1}{2z^2}\omega_{n+1}^g(z,z_S)$ around $z_S=0$.
+At $z=\infty$, $\int_0^z\omega_{n+1}^g(z',z_S)$ is analytic, thus $\res{z=\infty}\frac{dz}{z}\int_0^z\omega_{n+1}^g(z',z_S)=\int_0^{\infty}\omega_{n+1}^g(z',z_S)$ which has coefficient of $\prod_{i=1}^nb_iz_i^{b_i-1}dz_i$ given by $N_{g,n+1}(0,b_1,...,b_n)$.
 Hence